playXE/js/README.md

+**This branch is not developed, check out rewrite branch for updates**

 # starlight

 Starlight is a JS engine in Rust which focuses on performance rather than ensuring 100% safety of JS runtime.